-It's been over 15 months since Apple last updated the Mac Pro, and the 2010 Mac Pro is yet another big step forward: every configuration uses quad-core Intel Xeon "Nehalem" or quad-core and even hex-core "Westmere" CPUs for even more power.
-Each core has its own 256 KB level 2 (L2) cache, each quad-core CPU has an 8 GB L3 cache, and the 6-core CPUs have 12 MB L3 caches.
+It’s been over 15 months since Apple rolled out the 2009 Mac Pro, and the 2010 Mac Pro is yet another big step forward: every configuration uses quad-core Intel Xeon Nehalem or quad-core and even hex-core Westmere CPUs for even more power.
+Each core has its own 256 KB Level 2 (L2) cache, each quad-core CPU has an 8 GB L3 cache, and the 6-core CPUs have 12 MB L3 caches.

-All that power doesn't come cheap.
-The least expensive Mac Pro configuration sells for $2,499.
+All that power doesn’t come cheap, and the least expensive Mac Pro configuration sells for $2,499.

 ATI Radeon HD 5770 with 1 GB of video memory is the standard graphics card, and you can add up to three more video cards.
 ATI Radeon HD 5870 is available as a build-to-order option.

 If one 18x SuperDrive (the fastest yet in a Mac) isn’t enough, put in a second one for US$100 more.
 And you can upgrade from Apple’s regular wired keyboard and Mighty Mouse to the wireless (Bluetooth) version.